 Everything will flow smoother from then on, dripping content at the necessary frequency to keep your users engaged.

 If you’ll be releasing special articles, tips, recipes, how-tos – whatever – have them prepared for at least a few months in advance.
 (The same applies to super-exclusive emails.)

 You also need to define pricing (if there will be any) at this stage.
 You might even create pricing plans for different membership levels where you list each level’s perks.

-When you have the material and the pricing, you’re ready to start with the first step in the creation of your membership website.
+When you have the material and the pricing, you’re ready to start with the first step in creating your membership website.

 3. Pick the right membership site platform/builder or WP plugin